Almond Joy Candy Bar Copycat (Gluten-Free)

 Frequently Asked Questions

-Do you love homemade candy bars?
-Check out more of my easy chocolate bar recipes:
+Do you love homemade candy bar copycat?
+Check out more of my gluten-free, naturally sweetened versions of classic candy bars:

-Almond Joy Candy Bars (Gluten-Free, Dairy-Free)
+Almond Joy Candy Bar Copycat (Gluten-Free)

 - 2 cups unsweetened coconut